vyca2017/content/content/tutorials/functions/stripe-payments-with-mutation-callbacks-using-micro-and-now.md

   exp_year: 2018,
   cvc: '123'
 }, function(status, response) {
-  // response.id is the card token. now we cann call the mutation
+  // response.id is the card token. now we can call the mutation
   // createCardDetails(cardToken: "response.id", userId: "userId")
-  // to new card details for the signed in user console.log(response.id)
+  // to add new card details for the signed in user console.log(response.id)
 })
 ```

-Alternatively, you can generate a valid token for a test credit card and your account in the [Stripe documentation](https://stripe.com/docs#try-now).
+Alternatively, you can generate a valid token for a test credit card to your Stripe account in the [Stripe documentation](https://stripe.com/docs#try-now).

 Using the token we can now create new card details for our test user: